Raisin master files and folders

 Maps package names to their source Git repository URLs.
 This is essential for the

-command (to know where to download from).# repositories.yaml project_a: url: [email protected]:your-org/project_a.git project_b: url: [email protected]:your-org/project_b.git
+releasecommand (to know where to upload) and theinstallcommand (to know where to download from).# repositories.yaml project_a: url: [email protected]:your-org/project_a.git project_b: url: [email protected]:your-org/project_b.git

 - secrets.yaml